April March (dancer): Burlesque career

-March has one child, a daughter from her third marriage, and one grandchild.

 Retirement

 April March retired from burlesque in 1978 citing that the business had changed and become too blatant and sexual.
 After retiring, her only public appearance in thirty years would be in 1982 when she became the third woman ever (after Ann Corio and Elizabeth Taylor) to be honored as Person of the Year by The Circus Saints and Sinners Organization.

 In 2006, April March was invited to appear as one of the Legends of Burlesque at the annual Miss Exotic World in Las Vegas.
 After seeing the new burlesque revival and the acts dedicated to the classic strip tease, March was impressed and once again became part of burlesque doing annual appearances, lectures and teaching at festivals in Las Vegas, Boston and Canada.
 Although she no longer did a strip tease, she became a teacher in the old style of the elegant strip tease act.

 April March was one of the performers featured in the 2010 Leslie Zemekis film, Behind the Burly Q and in the Immodesty Blaize film, Burlesque Undressed.

-April March currently resides in upstate New York with her eighth husband and continues to make frequent appearances across the United States and Canada, passing on her knowledge and skill to new and upcoming burlesque stars.
+April March later resided in upstate New York with her eighth husband and continued to make frequent appearances across the United States and Canada, passing on her knowledge and skill to new and upcoming burlesque stars.